ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 Simple types are nil, boolean, integers, floating points, and decimal.
 These are always plain data.

-Sequence types are string and xml.
+Sequence types are string and XML.
 These are also always plain data.

 Structural types are array, map, record, tuple, and table.
 These are plain data only if their members are plain data.

-And finally, the behavioral types include the function, object, error, stream, typedesc, and handle types.
+And finally, the behavioral types include the `function`, `object`, `error`, `stream`, `typedesc`, and `handle` types.
 These are not plain data.

 ## ``decimal`` Type